Kevin Bell (American football): Professional career

 Bell was selected by the San Diego Chargers in the 12th round, with the 321st overall pick, of the 1978 NFL draft.
 He was released by the Chargers on August 7, 1978.

 Bell signed with the New York Jets on October 19, 1978.
 He played in nine games for the Jets in 1978, returning two kicks for 66 yards.
 He was released on August 21, 1979.

-He signed with the Ottawa Rough Riders of the Canadian Football League in 1980 but was later released.
+Bell signed with the Ottawa Rough Riders of the Canadian Football League in 1980 but was later released.

 Personal life

-After his NFL career, he worked at plants for DuPont, Chemco and Gerdau before retiring in 2018.
+After his NFL career, Bell worked at plants for DuPont, Chemco and Gerdau before retiring in 2018.
 While working full-time, he returned to Lamar and earned an associate's degree in applied arts and science.
 He was also a substitute teacher for the Beaumont Independent School District for over ten years.

 Bell died on February 11, 2023, at the MD Anderson Cancer Center in Houston, Texas.